Association News Items

 Dear members of the American Matthay Association for Piano and all others with an interest in Tobias Matthay,

-Festival at Penn State, June 28-July 1.
-We are excited about what we have secured so far: recitals by
+Festival at Pepperdine University in Malibu, California, June 12-15.
+We are excited about what we have secured so far: in addition to the recital

 Please consider submitting a proposal (by a letter addressed to me at the email below my name) for a talk or lecture-recital!